rossi75/WSD4HA/README.md

 # WSD4HA

+## PLEASE DO NOT UPDATE OR INSTALL UNLESS THIS TEXT IS READABLE !!

 provides a simple WSD protocol for scanning documents into homeassistants file system

 Creating a WSD service in Home Assistant for my Samsung C480W.